I've had a sports complex for a long time, and now you're gonna hear about it.

 #25 – At first, I thought, “Ok, LeSean McCoy.
 Ugh, but he was really good”.
 But you know what?
 This is my damn list.
 Tommy McDonald is the true greatest Eagle at #25.
 His stats aren’t eye-popping, but the NFL was simply a different league 50-60 years ago.
 For his era, McDonald was one of the best.
 Plus, the tiny receiver was tough and squeezed out every last ounce of ability that he had.
 The guy is a Hall of Famer for a reason.
 If that isn’t an Eagle, what is?

-#26 – Hey, there’s Lito Sheppard.
-Old-timers Clarence Peaks and Al Nelson deserve a mention, but Sheppard’s body of work was admirable.
-And unlike teammate Sheldon Brown, Sheppard actually did make a couple Pro Bowls.
+#26 – Saquon Barkley honestly might only be one more season away from taking this already, but currently it still has to go to Lito Sheppard.
+Ufnlike teammate Sheldon Brown, Sheppard actually did make a couple Pro Bowls.
 Yes, we can all picture the times that he got burnt, but Sheppard was as reliable as any corner in the league over his seven seasons as an Eagle.
 Plus, his middle name is Decorian.
 That’s pretty awesome.
-Miles Sanders made a run at it, but he left town too soon for consideration.
+But, yeah, Saquon incoming.

 #28 – The only player even on the register over the last couple decades at this number is Correll Buckhalter.
 But he just got injured as I was writing this, so we have to reach all the way back to Bill Bradley, who is tied for the team’s all-time interception lead with Eric Allen and Brian Dawkins.
 This includes an amazing 11 (in 14 games) in 1971.
 Bradley also served as the team’s punter for several seasons.